Becavalier/shdb/README.md

 >* `make SIZE=1`

-Parameter `SIZE=1` means set the maximum availabe storage size of SHDB is 1MB, the maximum size is no more than 1024MB.
+Parameter `SIZE=1` means set the maximum availabe storage size of SHDB as 1MB. (the maximum size is no more than 1024MB)

 ## Quick Test